Andrettin/Wyrmsun/readme.txt

 - Gnomish caravans can now carry two units.
 - Gryphon riders now have a gray-haired variations (graphics by b_o).
 - Added Long Swordsman as a static NPC (doesn't attack and is indestructible), which sometimes appears in random dungeons giving the player extra experience (unit graphics by TaShadan and icon by Jinn).
-- Damage caused by units now has greater random variation.
-- Skutans and Goblin Archers now have greater range, but lesser damage.

 * Upgrades
 - Added germanic bronze shield upgrade (graphics by Leo).